11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 This is the Canon 70 to 200 f 2.8 l version two.

-My second favorite lens is the Canon 70 to 200, and when I say that, I mean the L version.
+My second favorite lens is the Canon 70 to 200; I mean the L version when I say that.

-So yes, after 12 years of using this line of lenses and specifically the mark two version I’ve been using since 2011.
+So yes, after 12 years of using this line of lenses, specifically the Mark 2 version I’ve used since 2011.

-The 70-200, it’s still a fantastic quality lens, the contrast of the colors, not to mention how well it focuses.
+The 70-200 is still a fantastic quality lens, the contrast of the colors, not to mention how well it focuses.

 I’ve been using this forever because the 70 to 200 is a fixed aperture throughout all focal lengths.

-My third reason why I recommend the 70 to 200 touched upon this already, but that is having a really effective popular range of focal length, going from 70 millimeters to 200 millimeters.
+The third reason I recommend the 70 to 200 touched upon already is having an effective popular range of focal length, going from 70 to 200 millimeters.

-With the 70-200 telephotos, you’re going to get that shallow depth of feel in the background that blurry background.
+With the 70-200 telephotos, you will get that shallow depth of feel in the blurry background.

-The subject will be much more just flattering because there’s more compression between the subject and the background, less distortion around the frames, and so forth.
+The subject will be more flattering because there’s more compression between the subject and the background, less distortion around the frames, and so forth.

 So basically, your couples are going to thank you.